nightroman/SplitPipeline/README.md

 SplitPipeline - Parallel Data Processing in PowerShell
 ======================================================

-SplitPipeline is a PowerShell module for parallel data processing.
-The cmdlet Split-Pipeline splits input, processes its parts by parallel pipelines, and joins the output.
-It works without collecting the entire input which can be large or infinite.
+This is a PowerShell module for parallel processing.
+Split-Pipeline splits the input, processes parts by parallel pipelines, and joins the output that may be processed directly.
+It works without collecting the entire input which may be even infinite.

 ## Quick Start